code-kern-ai/automl-docker/README.md

 Neutral     90.0%       90.0%     90.0%
 Negative    90.0%       90.0%     90.0%

-The Dockerfile to run this service has been stored to "training_data-distilbert-base-uncased.Dockerfile".
-You can find a detailed report of the performance under "training_data-distilbert-base-uncased.xlsx".
 ```

 ## Creating a container with Docker
 Now, all the components are ready and it's time to bring them all together.
 Building the container is super easy!
 Make sure, that Docker Desktop is running on your maschine.
 You can get it [here](https://www.docker.com/products/docker-desktop/).
 Next, running the following command:
 ```
 $ bash container